Solutions for Gaming & Real-Time Applications

 player.load(initial_position)

-# Server applies movement deltas from any client, any order
+# Server models movement deltas in any order

 player.accum(movement_delta_1) # Player A moved